serdargoler/concrete/README.md

 # TASK

-You will model a dataset with missing values (at random).
-Use the provided dataset about cement strength (a regression problem) and use one of the chosen modelling techniques below:
+The project aims to model a dataset with missing values (at random).
+Using the given dataset about cement strength (a regression problem) and use one of the chosen modelling techniques below:

 - random forest,
 - boosted trees (XGBoost or other),
 - linear regression,
 - regularized regression,
 - SVM regression,
 - KNN regression.
-Each of the techniques available can only be used by two groups, so contact me with the list of your group members and to reserve your modelling technique.

 The task is to model once without replacing the missing values and then again, after replacement.
-Also, consider doing additional preprocessing.

 # DATA